God and Man at Yale Divinity

 - Truett Theological Seminary at Baylor University

-I made this list from my own research and from speaking with people knowledegable in the field.
+I made this list from my own research and from speaking with people knowledgeable in the field.
 Former professors were particularly helpful, and I had a good friend who attended Duke Divinity.
 (I could not, however, find anyone in my circle of friends or acquaintances that attended Yale Divinity.)

 I was particularly interested in being able to take courses elsewhere in the university.
 This made Yale Divinity School particularly attractive.
 The school’s curriculum is flexible and would allow me to take classes in the School of Management and its storied law school.